Fed Balance Sheet - Explained

 The Fed's balance sheet was a sleepy topic for much of financial history.
 The weekly balance sheet report became reknown in the media during the financial crisis which started in 2007.
 When launching their quantitative easing in response to the financial crisis, the Fed balance sheet made analysts have an idea of the scale and scope of Fed market operations then.
 Specifically, the Fed balance sheet gave analysts access to information surrounding the expansionary monetary policy implementation utilized during the crisis of 2007-2009.
 Quantitative easing (QE) was a unique monetary policy in which a Central Bank bought government securities or other securities from the market in order to reduce rates and raise the money supply.
 Utilizing the Fed's balance sheet via quantitative easing continues to be controversial.
 Although efforts obviously assisted in easing bank's liquidity problems, critics contend QE was a major setback was the distortion of free-market principles.
 Today, markets are still clarifying the short-term bump but longer-term disadvantages of the government intervening.
 The Brookings Institute's Hutchins Center concludes the Fed's balance sheet best: like any other entity, the Federal Reserve has assets (majorly U.S. Treasury debt, as well as, mortgage-backed securities) and liabilities (majorly money deposited by commercial banks at the Fed plus outstanding currency).
 What makes the fed different is its ability to expand its balance sheet freely by (electronically) printing money (technically, bank reserves) and making use of that money to purchase Treasuries in the open market.
 If you are more curious, you can always check balance sheet information here.

-References for Fed Balance Sheet
+Academic Research on the Fed Balance Sheet